kxsper/kacpermickiewicz.github.io/README.md

 ### Average Order Value (AOV)
 - £2,123.16
-  The average value of each transaction, indicating strong high-value purchases.
+  The average value of each transaction, indicating strong high value purchases.

 ### Customer Mix
 - New: 286